sapegin/washingcode-book/manuscript/Avoid_mutation.md

 <!-- expect(map2.toJS()).toEqual({ food: 'pizza', drink: 'vodka' }) -->

-I’m not a big fan of it because it has completely custom API that one has to learn.
+I’m not a big fan of it because it has a completely custom API that one has to learn.
 Also, converting arrays and objects from plain JavaScript to Immutable.js and back every time we need to work with any native JavaScript API or almost any third-party API, is annoying and feels like Immutable.js creates more problems than it solves.

-Another option is [Immer](https://immerjs.github.io/immer/), which allows you to use any mutating operations on a _draft_ version of an object, without affecting the original object in any way.
+Another option is [Immer](https://immerjs.github.io/immer/), which allows us to use any mutating operations on a _draft_ version of an object, without affecting the original object in any way.
 Immer intercepts each operation, and creates a new object:

 ```js
 import produce from 'immer';